Nana Akufo-Addo: Other ventures

 In 2019, the number of regions in Ghana increased from ten to sixteen under the president's administration.
 The new regions are Oti, Western North, North East, Ahafo (splitting from Brong), Savannah and Bono East Regions.
 The creation of the regions ends decades of petitions to the government calling for the development of new regions.

 In 2020, he signed the UNAIDS Public Letter on People's Vaccine which was a campaign calling for accessibility of the COVID-19 vaccine to all.
 He joined other world leaders in the signing.
 He wrote "all people everywhere must have access to the vaccine when one becomes available."
 Concerns were raised that people in richer countries may have quicker access to the vaccine than poor countries which led to the writing of an open letter that any vaccine against the disease should be free and made available at no cost to all people.
 In February 2021, Ghana became the first African country to receive COVID-19 vaccines through the World Health Organization's COVAX program.
 The shipment consisted of 600,000 doses of the AstraZeneca vaccines.

 In May 2020, he swore into office two appointed Supreme Court Judges, Issifu Omoro Tanko Amadu and Clemence Jackson Honyenuga at the Jubilee House.

 Personal life

 Akufo-Addo is from Akropong-Akuapem and Kyebi in the Eastern Region and both sides of his family are Presbyterian.
 He is married to Rebecca Akufo-Addo (née Griffiths-Randolph), the daughter of judge Jacob Hackenburg Griffiths-Randolph, the Speaker of the Parliament of Ghana during the Third Republic.
-Akufo-Addo had two previous wives before marrying Rebecca.
-Their names are Remi Fani-Kayode and Eleanor Nkansah-Gyamenah.
-Akufo-Addo's marriage to Remi ended with divorce after almost a decade of staying together whilst Akufo-Addo's marriage to Eleanor ended on her death.
+Akufo-Addo had two previous marriages before marrying Rebecca.
+Akufo-Addo's first marriage to Remi Fani-Kayode, a Nigerian and daughter of Chief Remilekun Fani-Kayode, ended with a divorce.
+His next marriage to Eleanor Nkansah-Gyamenah, a Ghanaian, ended on her death in 1993.

 Akufo-Addo has four biological daughters and one stepdaughter: Gyankroma, Edwina, Adriana, Yeboakua and Valerie.
-His first marriage to Remi, a Nigerian, bore him two of his daughters and his second marriage to Eleanor bore him a daughter.
+Virginia Hesse is the mother of one his daughters.
+She was appointed by Akufo-Addo as Ghana's Ambassador to Czech Republic in his first-term of government.
+His first marriage to Remi bore him two of his daughters and his second marriage to Eleanor bore him a daughter.
+His marriage to Rebecca provided him a step-daughter had by Rebecca in a previous relationship.
+Akufo-Addo has a sister called Madam Marigold with the title, Abrewatia Nana Abena Oye.